deloarts/pytia-bill-of-material/docs/WORKSPACE_FILE.md

 # The docket folder is the pre-defined location of the pdf dockets.
 It will be used if the set folder exists.
 Can be absolute or relative, use a dot and a slash `./` to mark the root folder.
 The root folder is the folder in which the workspace file is stored.
 docket_folder: ./export/dockets

+# The docket folder is the pre-defined location of the drawings (pdf and dxf).
+It will be used if
+# the set folder exists.
+Can be absolute or relative, use a dot and a slash `./` to mark the root
+# folder.
+The root folder is the folder in which the workspace file is stored.
+# Drawings can only be exported if their path is saved its linked document.
+drawing_folder: ./export/drawings

 # The stp folder is the pre-defined location of the step files.
 It will be used if the set folder exists.
 Can be absolute or relative, use a dot and a slash `./` to mark the root folder.
 The root folder is the folder in which the workspace file is stored.
 stp_folder: ./export/stp